netscaler/netscaler-k8s-ingress-controller/docs/vault.md

 ### Create a secret with Approle secret-id

-Perform the following to create a secret with Approle scret-id:
+Perform the following to create a secret with Approle secret-id:

 1. Create a secret file called `secretid.yaml` with following configuration: